Introduction to ASP.NET MVC Framework

 Advantages of using ASP.NET MVC to develop Web Application

 - It is lightweight because it does not use view state or server-based forms or server controls.

 - Each developer based on his expertise or experience can work on different parts of the application.
 For example, one developer may work on the view while the second developer can work on the controller logic and the third developer may work on the business logic.

 - It provides better support for test-driven development (TDD).
-This is because we can focus on one aspect at a time i.e. we can focus on view without worrying about business logic.
+This is because we can focus on one aspect at a time i.e. we can focus on the view without worrying about business logic.

 - ASP.NET MVC Framework divides the application into three main aspects such as Model, View, and Controller which make it easier to manage the application complexity.

 - Another important advantage of ASP.NET MVC framework is its components are designed to be extensible and pluggable and therefore they are easily replaced or customized.